MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-intro.md

 ### Obtain permissions

-Administrators who interact with [Global Secure Access](../global-secure-access/overview-what-is-global-secure-access.md)  preview features require the Global Secure Access Administrator and Application Administrator [roles](~/identity/role-based-access-control/permissions-reference.md).
+Administrators who interact with [Global Secure Access](../global-secure-access/overview-what-is-global-secure-access.md) features require the Global Secure Access Administrator and Application Administrator [roles](~/identity/role-based-access-control/permissions-reference.md).

 Universal tenant restrictions require the Conditional Access Administrator or Security Administrator role to create and interact with Conditional Access policies and named locations.
 Some features may also require other roles.